szabgab/workshops/index.md

 ## Ideas

 These are just ideas.
 They might change.
 They might get abandoned.
-You are more that welcome to comment on them suggest new ones via the [GitHub repository](https://github.com/szabgab/workshops/) of this page or in a private e-mail to gabor at szabgab.com.
+You are more than welcome to comment on them or suggest new ones via the [GitHub repository](https://github.com/szabgab/workshops/) of this page or in a private e-mail to gabor at szabgab.com.

 * [Getting Started with Digital Ocean](getting-started-with-digital-ocean)